 What Does the Court Consider When Modifying Child Support Orders in California?

-In most cases, a court will change a child support order if the court finds there are changed circumstances to the paying party’s situation.
+In most cases, the court will change a child support order if they find changed circumstances to the paying party’s situation.
 These changed circumstances can include:

 Parents can come to an agreement about the new amount of child support to be paid after consulting the California guidelines on child support.
-The parents would need to sign off on any new agreement and, if the local child support agency is involved, the representative would need to sign off on the agreement as well.
-The agreement is then presented to the judge for final approval.
-Unless the judge signs off on the order, there is no change to the order, and a parent who was ordered to pay must keep paying to avoid falling behind in payments.
+However, in this case, the parents would need to sign off on the agreement.
+Additionally, if they involved the local child support agency, their representative would need to sign off as well.
+Then, the parents would present the agreement to the judge for final approval.
+Keep in mind that unless a judge signs off on an order, the parents cannot legally make a change.

 Process for Modifying Child Support Orders in California

-A person can file to ask to change a support order without hiring an attorney, just as they can when requesting an initial child support order.
-To modify child support, a parent must start by filling out a request for an order form, and a form detailing his or her financial situation.
-You can ask a family law facilitator to review these forms, or you can contact A People’s Choice, an experienced, non-attorney, affordable legal document preparation service who can prepare these forms for you.
+Believe it or not, you can file to create or change a child support order without hiring an attorney.
+For example, to modify child support, you must start by filling out a request for an order form, and a form detailing your financial situation.
+Luckily, you can ask a family law facilitator to review these forms, or you can contact A People’s Choice.
+We are an experienced, non-attorney, affordable legal document preparation service that can prepare these forms for you.

-Before filing the forms with the clerk of the court, you must make several copies, two or three depending on whether the child support agency is involved.
-After filing the forms and receiving a court date, you would then make sure that the other parent is served with the paperwork and notice of the court hearing.
+Before filing the forms with the court clerk, you must first make several copies.
+Then, after filing the forms and receiving a court date, arrange for the other parent to be served with the paperwork and notice of the court hearing.
 This must be done 16 days before the hearing.
-You also must remember to include blank copies of a Responsive Declaration to Request for Order form and an Income and Expense Declaration form.
+Additionally, remember to include blank copies of a Responsive Declaration to Request for Order form and an Income and Expense Declaration form.
 After the hearing, there are some additional forms you must file to make the change or modification into a court order.

 A People’s Choice Provides Low-Cost Self-Help Legal Document Preparation

-If you are considering filing a request to change a California child support order and want to avoid the high cost of attorney’s fees, contact A People’s Choice for low-cost legal document help.
-Although we cannot give legal advice, A People’s Choice can help you in preparing all the required legal documents to help you file to change an existing child support order or establish a new child support order without having to hire a lawyer.
+If you are considering filing a request to change a California child support order and want to avoid the high cost of attorney’s fees, contact A People’s Choice.
+Although we cannot give legal advice, A People’s Choice can help you prepare all required legal documents to change an existing child support order – or establish a new one – without having to hire a lawyer.